CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 96.1.4.sec=the practical implementation of transparency obligations laid down in Article {Article.50.Xnum};

-96.1.5.sec=detailed information on the relationship of this Regulation with the Union harmonisation legislation listed in Annex I, as well as with other relevant Union law, including as regards consistency in their enforcement;
+96.1.5.sec=detailed information on the relationship of this Regulation with the Union harmonisation legislation listed in Annex {Annex.I.Xnum}, as well as with other relevant Union law, including as regards consistency in their enforcement;

 96.1.6.sec=the application of the definition of an {_AI_system} as set out in Article {Article.3.Xnum}, point (1).